 Sedation Dentistry in Montrose, Reunion, & Thornton

-Treasured Teeth strives to provide the Happiest Place for Kids Dentistry on Earth!
+Treasured Teeth strives to provide the happiest place for kid’s dentistry on earth!
 We treat your children as if they were our own.
 Their comfort and safety are our top priorities.
-Children feel the warmth of the office and doctors but sometimes still experience dental anxiety or phobia.
+Children feel the warmth and fun atmosphere of our dental clinic and pediatric dentists but sometimes still experience dental anxiety or phobia.
 We would love to wave a magic wand to rid your child of cavities.
-However, since this is not an option, Sedation Dentistry or General Anesthesia is a fantastic choice for many patients.
-Our licensed and highly trained pediatric dental specialists would be love to speak with you about the benefits of these appointments and help you choose the best option for your child.
+However, since this is not an option, sedation dentistry or general anesthesia is a fantastic choice for many patients.
+Our licensed and highly trained pediatric dentists would love to speak with you about the benefits of these appointments and help you choose the best option for your child.
 Combining our efforts as a team is the best plan to create awesome dental appointments for your child.

-There are three options we use for creating fantastic dental experiences for your child: Nitrous Oxide (laughing gas), Oral Conscious Sedation, and General Anesthesia.
+There are three options our pediatric dentists use for creating worry-free dental experiences for your child: nitrous oxide (laughing gas), oral conscious sedation, and general anesthesia.

-Nitrous Oxide (laughing gas) begins to work in just a few minutes.
+Nitrous oxide (laughing gas) begins to work in just a few minutes.
 The gas will help your child relax during the procedure and he/she will be awake while the doctor works on his/her teeth.
-We will be able to have a conversation with your child, telling them stories, singing songs, watching cartoons, or whatever your child enjoys to keep them occupied and distracted during the procedure.
-Once the dental work is complete your child will continue to breath as normal and the effects will be reversed in just a few minutes.
+Our dentists will be able to have a conversation with your child, telling them stories, singing songs, watching cartoons, or whatever your child enjoys to keep them occupied and distracted during the procedure.
+Once the dental work is complete your child will continue to breathe as normal and the effects will be reversed in just a few minutes.
 Your child will return to their typical self and may resume regular activities following the appointment.

 Oral Conscious Sedation produces heavier effects than those of Nitrous Oxide but is not as pronounced as General Anesthesia.
 Your child will drink approximately two tablespoons of juice mixed with a little medicine.